-Addressing specific wrong-way risk
+Wrong-way risk

-5.2.45.
-A CCP should ensure that the risks addressed by its margin system explicitly include specific wrong-way risk.
-The PFMI defines specific wrong-way risk (SWWR) as a risk that arises where an exposure to a counterparty is highly likely to increase when the creditworthiness of that counterparty is deteriorating.
-Has a general matter, the PFMI provide that a CCP should identify and mitigate any credit exposure that may give rise to SWWR, as well as review its portfolio regularly in order to identify, monitor and mitigate promptly any exposures that give rise to SWWR.
+5.2.50.
+A CCP should ensure that the risks addressed by its margin system explicitly include specific wrong-way risk (SWWR).
+The PFMI define SWWR as a risk that arises where an exposure to a counterparty is highly likely to increase when the creditworthiness of that counterparty is deteriorating.105 As a general matter, the PFMI provide that a CCP should identify and mitigate any credit exposure that may give rise to SWWR, as well as review its portfolio regularly in order to identify, monitor and mitigate promptly any exposures that give rise to SWWR.
 The challenge of identifying and seeking to address SWWR varies depending on the particular exposures a CCP may encounter in its clearing activities.
-As a general matter, a CCP should have clear rules, policies and procedures in place to identify assess and mitigate SWWR.
-95
+A CCP should have clear rules, policies and procedures in place to identify, assess and mitigate SWWR.
+General wrong-way risk arises at a CCP when the potential losses of either a participant's portfolio or a participant's collateral are correlated with the default probability of that participant.
+Examples of general wrong-way risk include situations where the equity or debt securities issued by one participant could lose significant value if another similar participant defaults to the CCP, or when a sovereign default could be strongly correlated with the default probability of a participant domiciled in the same country.
+Consistent with Principles 4 and 6, a CCP should cover its potential future exposures to general wrong-way risk when calculating its margin requirements.